 How to Start an LLC in Florida

 To start your LLC in Florida, you have to pick a name for your business, choose a registered agent, and file your Articles of Organization.
-After that, you need to set up your business operations and then file your BOI Report.
-We go over everything you need to know to get started.
+It’ll cost $125.
+Here’s how to do it.

 Step 1: Name Your Florida LLC